 #1- Disney frowns on this so they have made the routes to the parks very inconvenient from these locations.
 It will most likely take you an hour to get to the park.

 #2- Some of these lots, like the Water Parks, have earlier closing times than the main parks.
 If you were to overstay your time you may not be able to get back to your car.

 My Favorite Benefits of Parking at Disney World

-Check out how easy it is to load our massive stroller into the Chevy Traverse, see that smile on my husband’s face.
+See that smile on my husband’s face loading the stroller,.
 I can assure you that is not the same face he has as we are running to catch a bus and he is left trying to fold up a stroller and climb onboard a bus packed with other guests and crying kids.